 I use a variety of laboratory, field, and survey methods to address my research questions.
 I have expertise in the doubly labeled water (DLW) method, indirect calorimetry, accelerometry, anthropometric & cardiometabolic assessments, consumer wearable devices, quantitative & statistical methods, survey design, project management, technical writing, and patient-centered communication.

-For additional training in biomedical science and public health, I am completing a Graduate Certificate in Global Health at the Duke Global Health Institute and participating in the Duke Scholars in Molecular Medicine Program (Endocrinology, Metabolism, and Cardiovascular Disease track) at the Duke Clinical and Translational Science Institute.
+For additional training in biomedical science and public health, I completed a Graduate Certificate in Global Health at the Duke Global Health Institute, and I am a Duke Scholar in Molecular Medicine (Endocrinology, Metabolism, and Cardiovascular Disease track) at the Duke Clinical and Translational Science Institute.
+I have been an NSF Graduate Research Fellow since 2021.